robotwilliams/rw-portfolio/DEPLOYMENT.md

 ## Overview

-This guide walks you through deploying the portfolio to Vercel and setting up the admin dashboard.
-Vercel is the recommended platform because it's optimized for Next.js, handles automatic deployments from GitHub, and provides excellent performance out of the box.
+This guide covers deploying the portfolio to Vercel and setting up the admin dashboard.
+Vercel is recommended because it's optimized for Next.js, handles automatic deployments from GitHub, and provides excellent performance.

-**Why Vercel?** It's built by the Next.js team, so it understands Next.js better than any other platform.
-Automatic deployments, edge functions, and zero-config SSL are just the beginning.
-Plus, the free tier is generous enough for most portfolios.
+Why Vercel?
+It's built by the Next.js team, so it understands Next.js better than other platforms.
+Automatic deployments, edge functions, and zero-config SSL come standard.
+The free tier is generous enough for most portfolios.

 ## Setting Up Admin Dashboard on Vercel

 ### Understanding the Admin System

-The admin dashboard uses a simple but secure authentication system:
-- **Credentials**: Stored in environment variables (never in code)
-- **Session Management**: Uses httpOnly cookies (can't be accessed by JavaScript)
-- **Security**: Secure cookies in production (HTTPS only)
-- **No Defaults**: The code requires environment variables - no fallback credentials
+The admin dashboard uses a simple but secure authentication system.
+Credentials are stored in environment variables, never in code.
+Session management uses httpOnly cookies that can't be accessed by JavaScript.
+Cookies are secure in production (HTTPS only).
+The code requires environment variables with no fallback credentials.

-This approach is perfect for a portfolio site where you're the only admin.
-It's simple, secure, and doesn't require complex OAuth or database setups.
+This approach works well for a portfolio site where you're the only admin.
+It's simple, secure, and doesn't require OAuth or database setups.

 ### Step 1: Set Environment Variables in Vercel